privacy-scaling-explorations/pse.dev/articles/README.md

 ---
 authors: ["Your Name"] # Add your name or multiple authors in an array
 title: "Your Article Title" # The title of your article
-image: "cover.webp" # Image used as cover
+image: "/articles/my-new-article/cover.webp" # Image used as cover
 tldr: "A brief summary of your article" #Short summary
 date: "YYYY-MM-DD" # Publication date in ISO format
+canonical: "mirror.xyz/my-new-article" # (Optional) The original source URL, this tells search engines the primary version of the content
 ---
 ```